Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 As you can tell, it didn’t take me long to get sick of Spanish and switch to Dutch!

-First you’re introduced with new words and relevant icons, and you tell Drops whether or not you want to learn this word.
+First you’re introduced to new words with relevant icons, and you tell Drops whether or not you want to learn this word.
 This is a nice way to not waste your time learning words that either you already know, or they’re so easy that you don’t have to spend the time studying them (if they’re close enough to English, for example).

-You’ll get the English translation when the word first appears, but after that the only way to mark new vocab is with the assigned icon.
+You’ll get the English translation when the word first appears, but after that you can just tap icons to see what vocab word you’re supposed to be translating.
 I like how this avoids the habit of translation and jumps right into just thinking in the new language, the thing that Rosetta Stone really rocks at!

 From the start, you can see where Drops really shines: vocab.
 While you can use Drops to take in your very first words, it also offers vocab to cover a ton of subjects: